KPierzynska/Python_Delivery_System_Generator/README.md

 # Delivery-System-Generator

-## Repository Description: Python Script for Data Generation
+## Python Script for Data Generation

 This repository contains Python code for generating large synthetic datasets and configuring a local PostgreSQL database.
 The script automatically creates database tables, generates realistic sample data (100,000+ records per table), and loads them into PostgreSQL using SQLAlchemy.